AlexandreWNeto/AlexandreWNeto/README.md

 I'm Alexandre, a control and automation engineer currently working as a Digital Consultant in the UK.
 <br/>

-I help businesses solve the "productivity puzzle", designing solutions to improve efficiency by optimising processes and automating tasks.
+I help businesses solve the _"productivity puzzle"_, designing solutions to improve efficiency by optimising processes and automating tasks.
 <br/>
 I’m interested in machine learning 🤖🎓, data science 📊🔬 and task automation 🤖.
 <br/><br/>